Fafnur/bunch-cards/libs/api/groups/README.md

-# api-card-groups
+# api-groups

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test api-card-groups` to execute the unit tests.
+Run `nx test api-groups` to execute the unit tests.